Back Friday: Buy 10 Visits, Get 2 FREE*. The only package discount all year. Get Details

 Running toward gratitude

-Whether you’re walking with family or running for a personal best, your turkey trot is more than just a race.
-Every step strengthens your body, clears your mind, and connects you to community.
-Prepare thoughtfully, pace intentionally, and finish with joy to carry that gratitude through the rest of your day.
+Whether you’re walking with family or running for a new personal best, your turkey trot is more than just a race.
+It’s a reminder that movement is something to be grateful for.
+Every step you take strengthens your body, clears your mind, and connects you to the community around you.
+Preparing thoughtfully, pacing with intention, and finishing with joy help you carry that same sense of gratitude into the rest of your day.

 Warm-Up and Cool-Down Exercises for Running